zirkelc/middy-store/README.md

 - `canLoad()` acts like a filter to check if the Store can load a certain reference.
 It receives the reference to a stored payload and checks if it's a valid identifier for the underlying storage system.
 For example, the Amazon S3 Store checks if the reference is a valid S3 URI, while a DynamoDB Store would check if it's a valid ARN.

 - `load()` receives the reference to a stored payload and loads the payload from storage.
 Depending on the Store, the payload will be deserialized into its original type according to the metadata that was stored alongside it.
 For example, a payload of type `application/json` will get parsed back into a JSON object, while a plain string of type `text/plain` will remain unaltered.

+- `canDelete()` (optional) acts as a guard to check if the Store can delete a stored payload.
+It receives a reference and checks if the Store supports deletion for that type of reference.
+For example, the Amazon S3 Store returns `false` for presigned URLs since they cannot be deleted using the standard delete operation.

+- `delete()` (optional) receives a reference to a stored payload and deletes it from the underlying storage system.
+This method is used when the `deleteAfterLoad` option is enabled to automatically clean up temporary payloads after they have been successfully loaded and processed.

 ### Single and Multiple Stores